Why It's So Hard To Stop Women From Sleeping In A Menstrual Shed

 Religion and health care are intertwined too.
 People believe that illnesses may have a spiritual cause, and a shaman may be the first person called when someone falls sick.
 Drawing upon Hindu traditions, a shaman may say the illness is the result of breaking menstruation rules and angering God.

 The belief is that, because most homes have a prayer room, God inhabits the home.
-So even if menstruating women didn't touch religious items, their very presence in the home could be considered enough to contaminate them.
+So even if menstruating women don't touch religious items, their very presence in the home could be considered enough to contaminate them.

 With the endorsement of the shamans, the municipal government is constructing outdoor community temples where families can store items they use for prayer, like sacred cloths and bells typically kept in prayer rooms inside their houses.
 With no symbolic representation of God inside the home, the government hopes that women can sleep inside while they're menstruating and families will not be afraid.